Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

 Over a course of a few days, the entire town of Rosewood, Florida was destroyed by an angry white mob.

 ### The Great Migration (1910s–1930s)
-Millions of Black Americans relocate from the segregated rural South to urban centers in the North and West, seeking better opportunities and escaping oppressive conditions.
+Millions of Black Americans migrate from the segregated rural South to urban centers in the North and West, to escape violence and oppressive conditions and to seek better opportunities.

 ### Harlem Renaissance (1920s)
 A vibrant cultural movement in New York City’s Harlem neighborhood, celebrating Black art, music, literature, and intellectualism—redefining Black identity and cultural expression in America.